 We are Dialysis Advocates who are keeping this site alive as a reminder of the history of the kidney dialysis field of medicine.
-Many of us have spent over a decade advocating for rights of dialysis patients.
+Many of us have spent over two decades advocating for rights of dialysis patients.
 If you want to know more about us click the "About Us" link above and you could take a look at this introduction (also below).

 And we've put together a list of the kinds of things we would like to see in dialysis:

 We give dialysis to prisoners - doing otherwise would be the same as denying food and water, and would be considered cruel and unusual punishment.
 Yet we routinely let the dialysis clinics dismiss non-violent patients for doing no more than questioning their care, leaving them to a slow and agonizing death.
 Meet some patients who nearly met this fate: http://dialysisadvocates.com/patient-stories/